emerconn/k8s-cronjob-smb-export/README.md

 ## Usage

-Expects a single directory containing archives, which will export the most recent.
+Expects a single directory from which the most recent file will be used.

 ### Required Env Vars